MonetDB/monetdb-r-docker/README.md

 # Advanced
 ## Multiple database servers per container
 The MonetDB daemon [monetdbd](https://www.monetdb.org/Documentation/monetdbd-man-page) allows for multiple MonetDB database server processes to run on the same system and listed on the same port.
 While it is not advised to run more than one database server in the same Docker container, you can do that by creating a new database with the [monetdb](https://www.monetdb.org/Documentation/monetdb-man-page) command-line control tool.
+In this container, the database server is controller by the MonetDB daemon (`monetdbd`), both of which are started by `supervisord`.

 For more information on how to use MonetDB, check out the [tutorial](https://www.monetdb.org/Documentation/UserGuide/Tutorial).